hpc-carpentry/old-hpc-workflows/_episodes/06-remaining-stages.md

 - "Add a rule to your Snakefile that generates PNG plots of word frequencies."
 - "Add a `clean` rule to your Snakefile."
 - "Add an `all` rule to your Snakefile."
+- "Make `all` the default rule."
 keypoints:
 - "It is common practice to have a `clean` rule that deletes all intermediate and generated files, taking your workflow back to a blank slate."
-- "A default rule is the rule that Snakemake runs if you don't specify a rule.
+- "A default rule is the rule that Snakemake runs if you don't specify a rule on the command line.
 It is simply the first rule in a Snakefile."
 - "Many Snakefiles define a default target called `all` as first target in the file.
 This runs by default and typically executes the entire workflow."
 ---